oasis-tcs/tosca-specs/2_0/TOSCA-v2.0-generated.md

 similarly to the way operation outputs are mapped to attributes.
-The artifact that the orchestrator is registering with in order to receive the notification is specified using the implementation keyname in a similar way to operations.
+The artifact that the orchestrator is registering with in order to receive the notification is specified using the implementation keyname in a similar way to operations. <span class="comment-start" id="723" author="Chris Lauwers [2]" date="2019-09-05T21:51:00Z">I think notifications DO need inputs (in order to provide information about the external system they’re monitoring)</span>As opposed to an operation definition, a notification definition does not include an inputs keyname since notifications are not invoked from the orchestrator.<span class="comment-end" id="723"></span>

->
-> author="Chris Lauwers [2]" date="2019-09-05T21:51:00Z"
->
-> I think
-> notifications DO need inputs (in order to provide information about the
-> external system they’re monitoring)

-As opposed to an operation
-definition, a notification definition does not include an inputs keyname since notifications are not invoked from the orchestrator.<span class="comment-end" id="723"></span>